eventespresso/event-espresso-core/tests/checklists/js-data/eventespresso-core.md

 * [ ] receiveEntityRecords( modelName, entities ) - adds the entity records to the state.
 Note this should not replace any record already in the state.
 * [ ] receiveAndReplaceEntityRecords( modelName, entities ) - same as the previous except this will replace any already existing record for entities in the state.
 * [ ] receiveEntity( entity ) - Adds the entity to the state (but does not replace the entity already in the state if it exists)
-* [ ] receiveTrashEntityId( modelName, entityId ) - This queues up the given entity for trashing in the state.
-* [ ] receiveDeleteEntityId( modelName, entityId ) - Same as the previous except queues for deleting.
 * [ ] receiveRelatedEntities( modelName, entityId, relationName, relatedEntityIds ) - Adds the relation to the state.
 * [ ] removeEntityById( modelName, entityId ) - removes the entity from the state tree
 * [ ] removeDeleteEntityId( modelName, entityId ) - removes the entity from being queued for delete